-Ausgrid has also considered the ability of any non-network solutions to assist in meeting the identified need.
-A demand management assessment into reducing the risk of unserved energy from Mosman zone substation showed that non-network alternatives cannot cost-effectively address the risk, compared to the two network options outlined above.
-This result is driven primarily by the significant amount of unserved energy that each network option allows to be avoided, compared to the base case, and is detailed further in the separate notice released in accordance with clause 5.17.4(d) of the NER.
+Ausgrid has also considered the ability of non-network solutions to assist in meeting the identified need.
+A demand management assessment into reducing the risk of unserved energy (USE) from the two substations showed that non-network alternatives cannot cost-effectively address the risk, compared to the two network options outlined above.
+An estimate of option value was considered as part of the assessment of non-network alternatives, but there was no change in the conclusion that non-network alternatives cannot cost-effectively address the risk.
+This result is driven primarily by the significant amount of USE that each network option allows to be avoided, compared to base case, and is detailed further in the separate notice released in accordance with clause 5.17.4(d) of the NER.

-If during the course of this RIT-D process, a cost-effective non-network solution emerges, then it will be assessed alongside the other options.
+If during the course of this RIT-D process, a cost-effective non-network solution emerges, it will be assessed alongside the other options.

-Three different 'scenarios' have been modelled to deal with the identified need
+Three different 'scenarios' have been modelled to deal with uncertainty